paulakedouk/arcade-game/README.md

 ###License

-* This repository is covered under the MIT License
+* This repository is covered under the MIT License.